 Heavy vehicle motor mechanics repair, maintain and test heavy vehicles, other engines and related mechanical components.

-Personal requirements of a Heavy Vehicle Motor Mechanic
+Personal requirements for a Heavy Vehicle Motor Mechanic

 Duties & Tasks of a Heavy Vehicle Motor Mechanic